rails/sdoc/README.md

 ```

 This task will generate documentation for the Rails main branch.
-Since the task doesn't do any file filtering it contains a lot of extra pages.

 To view the just generated documentation start up a rack application by running: